Upholding Ethical Practices Across the Global Supply Chain

 Strict Conflict-Free Standards

-Suppliers to STATS ChipPAC must uphold strict conflict-free standards throughout their operations.
-If conflict minerals are detected in any supplied items, suppliers are required to:
+Suppliers must maintain strict conflict-free standards across their operations.
+If conflict minerals are identified, suppliers are required to:

 • Notify STATS ChipPAC immediately.

-• Implement alternative measures to eliminate the use of conflict minerals.
+• Implement alternative measures to eliminate their use

-All affected products and materials must follow established nonconformance procedures to address and resolve the issue effectively.
+All affected materials and products must follow established nonconformance procedures until issues are fully resolved.

-• Conduct annual due diligence audits to ensure metals in their products are responsibly sourced and do not originate from conflict mines in high-risk regions.
+• Conduct annual due diligence to confirm that metals in their products are responsibly sourced and do not come from conflict mines in high-risk regions.

-• Report any significant supply chain changes—such as adding or removing smelters—using the CFSI Conflict Minerals Reporting Template or an equivalent document meeting IPC-1755 Conflict Minerals Data Exchange Standard.
+• Report any significant supply-chain changes—such as adding or removing smelters—using the CFSI Conflict Minerals Reporting Template (CMRT) or another document that meets the IPC-1755 Conflict Minerals Data Exchange Standard.

-• Establish robust policies and management systems aligned with OECD Guidance and STATS ChipPAC's conflict-free sourcing standards.
+• Maintain policies and management systems aligned with OECD Guidance and STATS ChipPAC’s conflict-free standards, including at the mineral processor and mining-company level.